juliusloman/docker-logstash-postgresql-output/README.md

 # docker-logstash-postgresql-output

-Simple dockerfile for logstash with JDBC output plugin and postgresql driver
+Simple dockerfile for logstash with JDBC output plugin and postgresql driver.